rotki/rotki/docs/api.rst

       }

    :statuscode 200: Eth2 validator successfully edited.
-   :statuscode 409: User is not logged in, eth2 module is not activated or validator doesn't exist.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: eth2 module is not activated or validator doesn't exist.
    :statuscode 500: Internal rotki error.